scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 can be unnecessarily slow when each call is dominated by the cost of transferring memory rather than the cost of performing calculations [Alted]_.
 [numexpr]_ goes one step further by providing a loop fusion optimization that can glue several elementwise computations together.
-The syntax required by numexpr is a bit unusual (the expression must be encoded as a string within the code), and it is limited to elementwise computations.
+Unfortunately, the syntax required by numexpr is a bit unusual (the expression must be encoded as a string within the code), and it is limited to elementwise computations.
 [Cython]_ and [scipy.weave]_ offer a simple way to hand-write crucial segments